Table of Contents

 We have been blessed with a wonderful planet.
 Nature is so kind to have gifted us with different plant and animal species, it is actually a herculean task to know and remember all of them, not to mention how they make the lives of us humans really worthwhile.

 As time passed and the number of people to feed on crops went up, the resources began running out, the soil got pressured.
-There was large scale deforestation to create fertile land for agriculture.
+There was large-scale deforestation to create fertile land for agriculture.
 The world began experiencing changes – wars, industrialization and population explosion caused both the soil to become barren as well as the requirement of food crops to go up.
 It all started getting really difficult.

 Then came the era of revolution in the way agriculture was performed.
 There were chemicals, a whole lot of them to cover the needs of more production per hectare of land, lesser weeds and undesirable plants growing and feeding on the nutrition of the soil and killing bugs that destroyed the farms.
-This was an easy way to deal with all sorts of agricultural challenges, and it all became easier to deal with – the only trouble being, long term impacts on consumer’s bodies which were getting fuelled by these “bumper” crops being grown using variety of synthetic products.
+This was an easy way to deal with all sorts of agricultural challenges, and it all became easier to deal with – the only trouble being, long-term impacts on consumer’s bodies which were getting fuelled by these “bumper” crops being grown using a variety of synthetic products.

 The impact was clearly alarming.
 There were dangerous levels of certain elements in the food chain, that is, in the bodies of organisms feeding on the crops grown using a lot of chemicals.
 Plants are food producers, and if these chemicals get into their metabolism, they will get reflected in the food they prepare and ultimately, it gets reflected in the bodies of the other organisms which eat that food further up the food chain.
 Alarming amounts of such unwanted elements and compounds in the organisms are cause for many diseases and lifestyle disorders.

 Food suddenly became very unsafe for health – there were toxic chemicals running in the food, there were all sorts of complications.
 Then people wanted to go back to the traditional ways, making food safe and a gift from nature.
-Organic food is the answer to industrialization of food and its production.
+Organic food is the answer to the industrialization of food and its production.

 We are going to focus on telling you why eating organic food can give you a lot of health benefits chemically grown food cannot and highlight the negatives of food grown non-organically.
-We will also talk about easy organic recipes without spending a a lot and where to find more of these recipes.
-We hope the this info brings out the naturalist in you and helps to change your eating ways.
+We will also talk about easy organic recipes without spending a lot and where to find more of these recipes.
+We hope this info brings out the naturalist in you and helps to change your eating ways.

 Organic food and its growing practices